uclcshub/uclcshub.github.io/docs/labs-availability/MPEB105.md

 # MPEB 1.05
 Come grab a seat to study, chat, or relax with a cup of joe! ☕️

-> *:construction: MPEB 1.05 and 1.21 are currently under construction and will be inaccessible until the end of September.*

 ## Timetable
 | Time/Day        | Monday | Tuesday | Wednesday | Thursday | Friday |
 |-----------------|:------:|:-------:|:---------:|:--------:|:------:|